 If you choose to live on campus, you will most likely be housed in the in the Student Village complex.
 Each single occupancy bedroom is in an air-conditioned suite.
 Each bedroom contains a bed, desk, chair, and closet.
 Kitchen and bathroom facilities are shared.
 The Scopus Student Village housing complex has free Wi-Fi in all of its apartments.
-Take a virtual tour of the student village.

 If rooms are unavailable in the Scopus Student Village, you will be housed in one of the other university housing facilities.
 RIS administration reserves all rights to make final housing decisions.

 Kitchens have stove burners and refrigerators, so you can prepare light meals and snacks.

 There is no meal plan for this program.
 You may choose to purchase meals in the cafeteria, cook, or eat out at local restaurants.
 There are moderately priced kosher cafeterias, snack bars, and small supermarkets located in or near each student housing complex.

 For reference, review the Academic Year 2019-2020 Estimate of Costs.

 Click for more information on Program Costs and Financial Aid.